-The Top 109 Free SEO Tools You Should Be Using
+110 Top SEO Tools That Are 100% Free

 With this feature-packed tool, you can easily find out what keywords your competitors are ranking for and craft great content around those terms and phrases.

-SEMrush also offers more features and unlimited access with various paid plans.
+Semrush also offers more features and unlimited access with various paid plans.

 While they’re not cheap, you can get started with a 14-day free trial, if you want to test out the premium features.
+Or follow their guide on how to use features with a free account.

 Edit pages in real-time using tools that are built right into Google Chrome DevTools.
-Diagnosis problems as you encounter them.
+Diagnose problems as you encounter them.

-Get a SERP data, ranking, tool reports, and competitive analysis all in the form of convenient reports with Marketing Miner.
+Get SERP data, ranking, tool reports, and competitive analysis all in the form of convenient reports with Marketing Miner.

 MozBar is a free SEO toolbar that works with the Chrome browser.
 It provides easy access to advanced metrics on webpages and SERPs.